 The Nomination Committee meets at least once in each financial year and additional meeting(s) may be called at any time as and when necessary.
-Recommendations and decisions may also be taken by way of circular resolutions.
+Recommendations and decisions may also be taken by way of circular resolution(s), if needed.

-During the financial period under review, the Nomination Committee met one (1) time and the summary of the activities of the Nomination Committee during the financial period are as follows: -
+During the financial year under review, the Nomination Committee met one (1) time and undertook the activities as follows: -

-- Reviewed the mix of skill and experience and other qualities of the Board. - Assessed the effectiveness of the Board as a whole, the Board committees and the Directors. - Discussed the Directors' retirement by rotation. - Discussed the retention of the Independent Director who has served the Company for more than nine (9) years.
+- · Reviewed the mix of skill and experience and other qualities of the Board. - Assessed the effectiveness of the Board as a whole, the Board committees and the Directors. - Discussed the Directors subject to retirement by rotation. - Discussed the retention of the Independent Director who had served the Company for more than nine (9) years.

-· Criteria for recruitment and assessment
+(a) Criteria for recruitment and assessment

-The Nomination Committee is responsible to recommend identified candidate to the Board to fill vacancy arises from resignation, retirement or any other reasons or if there is a need to appoint additional director with the required skill or profession to the Board in order to close the competency gap in the Board.
+The Nomination Committee is responsible to recommend identified candidate(s) to the Board to fill vacancy arises from resignation, retirement or any other reasons or if there is a need to appoint additional director with the required skill or profession to the Board in order to close the competency gap in the Board.
 The potential candidate may be proposed by existing director, senior management staff, shareholders or third party referrals.